ibm-cloud-docs/account/iam-service-roles.md

 | `voiceagent.sms.send` | Use the SMS gateway API to send SMS messages for a Voice Agent with Watson instance. | Administrator, Editor, Manager, Operator, Writer |
 | `voiceagent.voice.inbound` | Authenticate inbound calls for a Voice Agent with Watson instance using SIPS. | Manager, Writer |
 | `voiceagent.voice.outbound` | Use the outbound calling API to start outbound calls for a Voice Agent with Watson instance. | Manager, Writer |
-{: caption="Service actions - Voice Agent with Watson" caption-side="top"}
+{: caption="Table 174.
+Service actions - Voice Agent with Watson" caption-side="top"}
 {: tab-title="Actions"}
 {: tab-group="voiceagent"}
 {: class="simple-tab-table"}